PaddlePaddle/PaddleSpeech/README.md

 sh download_lm_ch.sh
 ```

 If you wish to train your own better language model, please refer to [KenLM](https://github.com/kpu/kenlm) for tutorials.
-Here we provide some tips to show how we preparing our english and mandarin language models.
+Here we provide some tips to show how we preparing our English and Mandarin language models.
 You can take it as a reference when you train your own.

 #### English LM

-The english corpus is from the [Common Crawl Repository](http://commoncrawl.org) and you can download it from [statmt](http://data.statmt.org/ngrams/deduped_en).
-We use part en.00 to train our english languge model.
+The English corpus is from the [Common Crawl Repository](http://commoncrawl.org) and you can download it from [statmt](http://data.statmt.org/ngrams/deduped_en).
+We use part en.00 to train our English languge model.
 There are some preprocessing steps before training:

-  * Characters not in \[A-Za-z0-9\s'\] (\s represents whitespace characters) are removed and arabic numbers are converted to english numbers like 1000 to one thousand.
+  * Characters not in \[A-Za-z0-9\s'\] (\s represents whitespace characters) are removed and Arabic numbers are converted to English numbers like 1000 to one thousand.
   * Repeated whitespace characters are squeezed to one and the beginning whitespace characters are removed.
 Notice that all transcriptions are lowercase, so all characters are converted to lowercase.
   * Top 400,000 most frequent words are selected to build the vocabulary and the rest are replaced with 'UNKNOWNWORD'.